The House of Love: Post break-up (1994–2003)

 By his own admission, some years after the event, Chadwick took the split of The House of Love very badly and succumbed to depression: "It was very hard to get out of bed.
 I was ill.
 After the group finished it was such a huge awakening.
 I just cracked up, and couldn't function for years."
 Ironically, Chadwick's battles with depression enabled him to better understand why Terry Bickers had left the band, and would eventually lead to a reconciliation between the two.
-Despite his difficulties, he would make several further attempts at a musical career, going on to form The Madonnas in 1994 (splitting the band in 1995) and subsequently the similarly short-lived, Belgium-based Eyedreams in 1996.
+Despite his difficulties, he made more attempts at a musical career, going on to form The Madonnas in 1994 (splitting the band in 1995) and subsequently the similarly short-lived, Belgium-based Eyedreams in 1996.
 Neither bands would release any records.
 He resurfaced as a solo artist in 1997, releasing one album, 1998's Lazy Soft and Slow produced by Cocteau Twins' Robin Guthrie.

 Despite Evans' claims of having retired from music, both he and Chris Groothuizen continued for three more years with My White Bedroom.
 Groothuizen would subsequently coproduce and engineer the debut album for British chansonnier Simon Warner in 1996 before taking on a new career as an architect and lecturer.
 From 1994 onwards, Evans began an ongoing collaboration as producer and musician with teenaged singer-songwriter Cat Goscovitch.
 He contributing heavily to her projects Billy Rain (1994) and Nut (1996) as drummer, guitarist and co-songwriter, and returned as one of her key collaborators in 2010.

 Terry Bickers stayed with Levitation for two albums before acrimoniously quitting the band onstage in 1993.
 He went on to form another short-lived space rock band, Cradle, and was involved briefly with other projects during the late 1990s, but never returned to the prominence or consistent work he had enjoyed with The House of Love and Levitation.
 In the early 2000s, he re-established contact with Guy Chadwick.

 Various re-releases and compilations kept the band in the public eye, including 1998's Best of The House of Love and 2000's The John Peel Sessions 88–89.
 In 2001, PLR reissued the entire set of recordings which the band had made during their most critically acclaimed period (on Creation Records) with the release of 1986–88: The Creation Recordings.
 In 2004, The Fontana Years was released, covering the turbulent period of the second album.